photo: Martha Love

 'Bile & Celestial Beauty' reviews

-Digital catalogue reviews
+Digital reissues reviews

 ‘R.O.C are genuinely like nothing else at all.
 And everything all at once.’

 R.O.C's story starts in the 90s and takes in releases on major and independent labels, fans from Radiohead to Dannii Minogue, industry blacklisting, and four albums and 15 singles of experimental pop described by one critic as 'shit-faced bile and celestial beauty'.

 R.O.C began with Fred and Patrick making demos on friends' floors around London, laying film dialogue over Drumatix beats and Casio keyboards.
 Ignoring fixed band roles, R.O.C involved whoever was there playing the nearest instrument and throwing ideas into an evolving song.

 In 1993, they formed Little Star Records and released five singles and EPs.
 The group then was Fred, Patrick, Karen Sheridan (from Denver USA), Russell Warby, and Peter Burgess who produced the tracks in his Brixton basement.
 Synths, guitars, drum-machines, samplers, answerphones, tv clips, singing and spoken word were crushed together to make a series of celebrated releases.

 The debut single 'Dead Step' was played on BBC Radio 1 by John Peel who rang the band to say he'd lost the record in his car and could he have another.
 French magazine Les Inrockuptibles said: ‘Can here, ambient hip-hop there, everything frosted and flowing, perfect for summer’.